-7.01 Regulation Games
+7.01 Regulation Games - Baseball Canada Rules & Regulations for Championships takes precedent

-- (a) A regulation game consists of nine innings, unless extended because of a tie score, or shortened (1) because the home team needs none of its half of the ninth inning or only a fraction of it, or (2) because the umpire-in-chief calls the game.
-EXCEPTION: The Minor Leagues may adopt a rule providing that one or both games of a doubleheader shall be seven innings in length.
-In such games, any of these rules applying to the ninth inning shall apply to the seventh inning. - (b) Extra Innings - (1) If the score is tied after nine completed innings play shall continue until (1) the visiting team has scored more total runs than the home team at the end of a completed inning, or (2) the home team scores the winning run in an uncompleted inning. - (2) Each half-inning following the ninth inning will begin with a runner on second base, as follows: - (A) The batter (or a substitute for the batter) who leads off an inning shall continue to be the batter who would lead off the inning in the absence of this Extra Innings rule. - (B) The runner placed on second base at the start of each half-inning shall be the player (or a substitute for such player) in the batting order immediately preceding that half-inning's leadoff hitter.
+(a) A regulation game consists of nine innings, unless extended because of a tie score, or shortened (1) because the home team needs none of its half of the ninth inning or only a fraction of it, or (2) because the umpire-in-chief or the Office of the Commissioner calls the game.

+(b) Extra Innings

+(1) If the score is tied after nine completed innings, play shall continue until (1) the visiting team has scored more total runs than the home team at the end of a completed inning, or (2) the home team scores the winning run in an uncompleted inning.

+(2) NOT APPLICABLE TO BASEBALL CANADA: Each half-inning following the ninth inning will begin with a runner on second base, as follows:

+- (A) The batter (or a substitute for the batter) who leads off an inning shall continue to be the batter who would lead off the inning in the absence of this Extra Innings rule. - (B) The runner placed on second base at the start of each half-inning shall be the player (or a substitute for such player) in the batting order immediately preceding that half-inning's leadoff hitter.
 By way of example, if the number five hitter in the batting order is due to lead off the tenth inning, the number four player in the batting order (or a pinch-runner for such player) shall begin the inning on second base.
 However, if the player in the batting order immediately preceding that half-inning's leadoff hitter is the pitcher, the runner placed on second base at the start of that half-inning may be the player preceding the pitcher in the batting order.
 Any runner or batter removed from the game for a substitute shall be ineligible to return to the game in accordance with Rule 5.10.

-Rule 7.01(b)(2) to 7.01(e)
+Rule 7.01(b)(2) to 7.01(d)(2)